PhilippSteen/DNA-PAINT_analysis/README.md

 Associated publication:

-Please cite XXX if you use this software.
+Please cite
+Steen, P.R., Unterauer, E.M., Masullo, L.A. et al. The DNA-PAINT palette: a comprehensive performance analysis of fluorescent dyes.
+Nat Methods (2024). https://doi.org/10.1038/s41592-024-02374-8 if you use this software.

 ## Requirements